Saturday, July 15, 2023

 Wistert, #70 right tackle gets out in front and seals

-Obviously, you cannot get a complete sense of someone's career from just a few clips but you can get some idea.
-In in seeing more than a few full games of the Eagles in that era there is nothing to suggest the All-Pro voters were wrong or that George Allen (who called him one of the best linemen ever) or Sammy Baugh (named him to his personal all-time team) were also wrong.
+Obviously, you cannot get a complete sense of someone's career from just a few clips but you can get some idea of the player they were.
+In seeing more than a few full games of the Eagles from that era there is nothing we can see to suggest the All-Pro voters were wrong, or that George Allen (who called him one of the best linemen ever), or Sammy Baugh (named him to his personal all-time team) were also wrong.

 Of the 31 players on the semifinalist list, no one has more first-team All-Pros than Wistert.
 Only two have more rings than he does.

 It would be terrific if the voters would use one of the three slots for a super senior, and the other two for more recent players.
-It seems pretty clear that if you go by traditional standards for what a Hall of Famer is that he's qualified notwithstanding what may have been said a few years ago in the Centennial Class meeting.
+It seems only fair that if you go by traditional standards for what a Hall of Famer is he's qualified notwithstanding what may or may not have been said a few years ago in the Centennial Class meeting.

 7 comments: